The Breaking of the Ice on the Oulu River

-(The Breaking of the Ice on the River Oulu), Op.
+The Breaking of the Ice on the Oulu River (in Swedish: Islossningen i Uleå älv; in Finnish: Jäänlähtö Oulujoesta), Op.
 30, is a composition by Jean Sibelius, an "improvisation for narrator, men's chorus and orchestra".
 Sibelius composed it in 1899 on a poem by Zachris Topelius, a Swedish-language Finnish poet, who had dedicated it to Tsar Alexander II of Russia, thus escaping censorship.
 The piece was an "explicit protest composition" against a Russia restricting the autonomy of the Grand Duchy of Finland.
 Sibelius wrote it for a lottery of the Savonian-Karelian Students' Association, where he conducted the first performance on 21 October 1899.

-Background and history
+Instrumentation

+The Breaking of the Ice on the Oulu River is scored for the following instruments and voices, organized by family (vocalists, woodwinds, brass, percussion, and strings):